There’s No Place Like Home – Respite Care After Leaving Hospital

 According to the Nuffield Department of Population Health, studies have also shown that admitting frail older people to hospital can sometimes lead to a decline in their physical ability, as well as increase risks of hospital-acquired infections.
 These problems all exist on top of the high costs associated with hospital care.

 At Abbots Care, we offer domiciliary and respite care services for people in the Hertfordshire region.
 The partnership we have formed with Hertfordshire County Council and West Herts Hospital Trust aims to help with this shift to a home first approach by helping to get people ready to return home sooner, when it is appropriate.
+A respite care provider plays a crucial role in supporting this approach by offering temporary relief for primary caregivers, ensuring continuous care and comfort for those in need.

-When you are dealing with elderly patients in particular, time can often be of critical importance for optimising recovery and maintaining quality of life.
+When you are dealing with elderly people in particular, time can often be of critical importance for optimising recovery and maintaining quality of life.
 For those over 80, research suggests a week in bed can actually cause a decade’s worth of ageing, as well as 1.5kg of muscle loss, meaning it can have a detrimental long-term impact.

 One of the ways these issues can be alleviated is by getting patients who have been admitted to hospitals up and about, moving as much as possible and doing ordinary daily tasks.
 Our newly-formed partnership is working together on two pilot wards to introduce Enablement Support Staff, who will assist with these kinds of activities.